History of the MRT (Singapore): 31 January 2020 to present

-During a visit to the upcoming Thomson–East Coast MRT line stations in Woodlands, a redesigned MRT map was launched on 11 December 2019 by the Land Transport Authority to make it easier for commuters to plan their journeys.
-The new map will feature the Circle MRT line as a focal point on the map, as well as prominent landmarks and waterbodies added to the surrounding areas.
+During a visit to the upcoming Thomson–East Coast Line stations in Woodlands, a redesigned MRT map was launched on 11 December 2019 by the Land Transport Authority to make it easier for commuters to plan their journeys.
+The new map will feature the Circle Line as a focal point on the map, as well as prominent landmarks and waterbodies added to the surrounding areas.
 In addition, QR codes are included with links to a fare calculator and maps in all four languages.
 The new map has since been made available to all MRT and LRT stations on 31 January 2020.

 History of station and train announcements

 SMRT Trains Ltd

 Before 1994, train captains had to announce the station names manually.
-The public announcement system in all SMRT operated lines was introduced in 1994, beginning with the announcement of station names when a train arrives at the station.
-The door closing announcement was later added in 1997 and the next station announcement in 1999.
+The public announcement system in all SMRT operated lines was introduced in 1990 when the Branch Line opened, beginning with the next stop announcement for interchange stations.
+After a successful trial, the announcement of station names when a train arrives at the station was only introduced between 1992 and 1994.
+The door closing announcement was later added in 1997 and the next stop announcement in 1998.
 Over time, however, some sections of the announcements were modified, and finally, the entire announcement system was changed in January 2008 in preparation for the installation of STARIS on all trains later that year.
 The new announcement system features a new voice, and a new chime before each announcement.

 The original announcements were made by the late Juanita Melson.
-The announcement system was upgraded with the current announcer, Chan Hui Yuh.
+The announcement system was upgraded with the current announcer, Chan Hui Yuh like from "Doors Closing" to "Doors are Closing" and from "Next Stop" to "Next Station".
 The late Juanita Melson announcements are now only used on the Bukit Panjang LRT together with the BPLRT trains.

 All announcements on the NSEWL were changed again in October 2012 but was met by strong criticism by the public after Mandarin announcements were included, which were largely viewed as unnecessary.
 This was eventually removed on all trains by December 2012.
 However, Mandarin announcements are commonly used on lines operated by SBS Transit, oddly without controversy as compared to NSEWL.

 SBS Transit Ltd

-The North East line and the Downtown line, which are both operated by SBS Transit Ltd, features different announcements from SMRT operated lines.
+The North East Line and the Downtown Line, which are both operated by SBS Transit Ltd, features different announcements from SMRT operated lines.
 It features different chimes and a different announcer, as well as next station messages in Mandarin (and Malay and Tamil in some cases).